KittyCAD/documentation/content/pages/docs/cli/manual/kittycad_kcl_export.md

 ---
-title: "kittycad file convert"
+title: "kittycad kcl export"
-excerpt: "Convert a CAD file from one format to another."
+excerpt: "Export a `kcl` file as any other supported CAD file format."
 layout: manual
 ---

-Convert a CAD file from one format to another.
+Export a `kcl` file as any other supported CAD file format.

 ### Options